Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Enterprise Architecture or management may decide whether the organization needs the platform, whether it should become strategic, and when it should be replaced or retired.

-> Operating a platform does not automatically grant authority over the enterprise platform strategy.
+> Operating a platform does not automatically grant authority over enterprise platform strategy.

 Operation, product ownership, architecture, and investment authority are related but distinct responsibilities.